Regular Bluetooth SoundBucket User guide

 Stereo and More

 You can link up two SoundBuckets wirelessly to get stereo.
-A really good stereo image in fact.
+Fantastically good stereo in fact.
 To do this connect to one SoundBucket as normal, then place the second SoundBucket really close to the first.
-Turn the second one on, and it will stereo pair up with the first.
+Turn the second one on, and tap the lid of the one you want to be the left channel 3 times.
+This will force the two Soundbuckets to pair up.
 When linked, both will chime.
 If there’s a problem, you’ll get a “Nurr nurr ” noise – just turn off the second unit and turn it back on to try again.

 Yes, you can also join two ( or more) Soundbuckets together with wires.
 Daisy chain them from the “audio out” connector on one to the “audio in” connector on the other.
 Both will play in mono however,